newfold-labs/yith-wonder/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.3.0 - March 1 2023 =
+- New: "homepage-jewels" page pattern
+- New: "banner-with-grid-gallery" pattern
+- New: "banner with title and separator" pattern
+- New: "5-columns-product-categories" pattern
+- New: "creative banners grid" pattern
+- New: "5 columns product categories" pattern
+- New: "4 columns icon and text" pattern.
+- Tweak: remove not needed typography properties from templates
+- Fix: various pattern templates
+- Fix: checkbox filled style

 = 1.2.0 - January 16 2023 =
 - New: "Left aligned" and "Right aligned" Separator block style
 - New: add hover state to Navigation block